 After retiring from the IFS on 28 February 2013, he joined the International Peace Institute (IPI), a non-profit think-tank headquartered in New York as Vice President.
 Later, he became the Secretary-General of the Independent Commission on Multilateralism (ICM).

 Shri Hardeep Singh Puri discovered his life’s calling of joining politics and serving the people of his country early in his life.
 He recognized the fact that law and politics are deeply intertwined and are an essential tool of governance, thus he studied law so that once he joins politics, he could play his role effectively.
 During his college days, he was actively involved in student politics as part of ABVP in Hindu College.
-In 2014, he formally joined Bharatiya Janata Party and was elected unopposed to Rajya Sabha from Uttar Pradesh in the year 2020.
-In May 2019, Shri Hardeep Puri became the Minister of State (Independent Charge) of the Housing and Urban Affairs & Civil Aviation & Minister of State for Commerce and Industry.
-In July 2021, he was promoted as Union Minister of Petroleum and Natural Gas, and Union Minister for Housing and Urban Affairs.
+In 2014, he formally joined Bharatiya Janata Party and in Sep 2017, he was inducted in the Council of Ministers as Minister of State (independent Charge) for the ministry of Housing and Urban Affairs.
+In May 2019, he was given additional charge of Minister of State (Independent Charge) for Civil Aviation & Minister of State for Commerce and Industry.
+In 2020, he was elected unopposed to Rajya Sabha from Uttar Pradesh and in July 2021, he was appointed as Union Minister of Petroleum and Natural Gas & Housing and Urban Affairs.

 Shri Hardeep S Puri has authored three books, namely, ‘Separating the Wheat from the Chaff: Decoding Dominant Narratives’, Konark Publications, July 2019; ‘Delusional Politics: Back To The Future’, Penguin Random House, January 2019; and ‘Perilous Interventions: The Security Council and the Politics of Chaos’, Harper Collins, September 2016.
 His other books are in the pipeline.
 He also contributes articles within the country and outside.